magomimmo/modern-cljs/doc/tutorial-13.md

 `false`.

-Nothing new for any clojure-ist which knows about HOF (Higher Order Function), but another nice feature to have in the hands.
+Nothing new for any clojure-ist which knows about HOF (Higher Order Function), but another nice feature to have in your hands.

-If you need to take some inspiration, here are the definitions of the built-in `presence?` predicate and the `matches` function which returns a predicate.
+If you need to take some inspiration when defining your own predicates and functions, here are the definitions of the built-in `presence?` predicate and the `matches` function which returns a predicate.

 ```clojure
 ;;; from valip.predictes namespace